Save Our Stoneham Proposition 2½ campaign logo

 Stoneham's Urgent Budget Shortfall

-A lower Proposition 2½ override before July 1 can still make a big difference for next year.
+On Saturday, June 14th, Stoneham was meant to vote on a new override amount to address the town's budget shortfall.
+While the exact details were never determined by the Select Board, voting yes on a lower Proposition 2½ override would have made a big difference for next year.
 Without an override, Stoneham will be forced to make devastating cuts to our public schools, reduce funding for the library, recreation department, and senior center by up to 35%, and remain unable to address staffing shortages in public safety and public works.

-The original $14.6m amount was about growing the town and planning for the future, but a lower amount keeps our departments open and functioning now.
+The original $14.6m amount was about growing the town and planning for the future, but a lower amount would have kept our departments open and functioning now.

-Town and State budget laws means the clock is ticking.
-The Select Board needs to hear from you today.
+The Select Board needs to hear from you on the need for a future override.
 Especially if you didn't vote or voted No initially, but would support a lower override amount.

 What's At Stake

+Stoneham now has a "balanced" buget, but it got there by way of severe cuts and by borrowing money from our future.
 There are services across town departments that Stoneham must provide to residents by law or face losing certifications and accreditations.
-Without a Proposition 2½ override, the town will need to shift funds to pay for legally-mandated services next year at the expense of others.
+Without a Proposition 2½ override, the town has shifted funds to pay for legally-mandated services next year at the expense of others.

 Library, Senior Center, and Recreation Department